zachmccabe/zachmccabe.github.io/nonfiction.md

 ---

-## I'm working on a working definition

-Updated: {% include print_update.html %} • Most of my work is nonfiction.
-(Most of my work is nonfiction; not all of my work is nonfiction.)
-What is nonfiction, though?
+**Updated: {% include print_update.html %}** • Most of my work is nonfiction.
+What does that mean?
 This page will not completely answer the question but it will do for now.
 It is a working definition, and you can expect occasional updates.